jkillingsworth/jkillingsworth.com/_posts/2021-01-29-visualizing-saddle-points-and-minimums.md

     \end{document}
 {% endlatex %}

 The first coin toss is always a fair coin, by definition.
-Let's assume the probability of tossing both a heads and a tails, in any order, is twice that of getting either two heads in a row or two tails in a row.
+Let's assume the probability of tossing both a head and a tail, in any order, is twice that of getting either two heads in a row or two tails in a row.
 Let's also assume a scoring function that gives preference to weights that are as close to that of a fair coin as possible.
 The Lagrangian function for this model looks like this:

 {% latex 1 fig-02 %}
     \begin{document}